User Guide

 Framework Description

 FaMe is a BPMN-driven framework for Multi-Robot System (MRS) development.
-It allows the definition of a MRS mission using BPMN Collaborations and the execution of the system exploiting the ROS2 framework.
+It allows the definition of an MRS mission using BPMN Collaborations and the execution of the system exploiting the ROS2 framework.
 Specifically, the development phases are the modeling, the configuration, and the enactment.

 - The modeling phase consists of a disciplined use of the BPMN notation permitting to define a collaboration diagram able to represent at a high level of abstraction the MRS for what concerns the involved devices and their behaviors.